Chapter 01

 For the colonial & waterfront buyer

 You're looking at a 1790s Federal on East King Street, a Greek Revival near the green, or a sound-front lot with CAMA implications.
-The price tag is one number.
-The actual cost of ownership is a different number, and the gap between them is the brief.
+The list price is one number.
+The actual cost of ownership is another — and the gap between them is the brief.

-- Local Historic District overlay & the COA process
+- Local Historic District overlay & the COA approval process

 - Contributing vs. non-contributing classification